cmbrandt/cxx-fundamentals/2_class_design_special.md

 More formally, the Rule of Five states that if a class explicitly define any of the destructor, copy constructor, copy assignment operator, move constructor, or move assignment operator, then it should explicitly define all five.

-The Rule of Five can be thought of as an extension to the Rule of Three for "modern C++".
+The Rule of Five can be thought of as an extension to the Rule of Three for modern C++.

 ## Rule of Zero